Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 Next screen up, we are asked for an IP address.
 To make the system participate in the QEMU virtual network, we will choose a fixed IP address of 10.0.2.15.

 A summary screen is now shown, giving us a chance to check what we entered and maybe change our minds.
-We select continue if all is well.
+We select Continue if all is well.

 Now we are asked for a name service.
 Choose 'Other' in order to use DNS.
 We will set up the use of DNS later.
 Note that we won't really make use of DNS in this current setup.
 But if we want to actually connect the emulator to the real internet later (using a TAP network configuration), it's best to configure it now.